 The Problem with Poppy was published in June 2021.
 The second book in the Sumatran Trilogy – What’s Troubling Tawny? – was published in January 2022.
 Tawny is a lonely Sumatran rhino who longs to make a friend but is too shy to approach other rhinos.
 She also has body image issues.
 I wrote the book to gently encourage children to believe in themselves, to be comfortable in their own skin.
 I want kids to know that we are all shy and nervous sometimes, but with a little encouragement from a friend or family member we can overcome our fears and grow.

-The third and final book in the Sumatran Trilogy – Hooray For Heidi! – is being illustrated by Olena Osadcha as we speak and will be published in late 2022.
+The third and final book in the Sumatran Trilogy – Hooray For Heidi! – was published in September 2022.
 It’s a humorous and light-hearted story that celebrates teamwork and innovation as skills to overcome challenges in life, and how you should embrace both your strengths and your weaknesses and be proud of them as they define you as an individual.